mcreutz/playground/systems_eng/linux_administration.md

 pkill <pname>

 # Gaining root user privileges
-sudo   # Execute following command with admin privileges, if current user is granted sudo rights.
-User password is prompted su  # Login as root with existing environment.
-Root user password is prompted su -  # Login as root with root environment.
-Root user password is prompted sudo su -  # Login as root with root environment.
+sudo <command>  # Execute the command with admin privileges, if current user is granted sudo rights.
+User password is prompted su <username>  # Switch to other user, but with existing environment.
+Root, if no username is given.
+New users password is prompted. 'exit' or Ctrl-D to exit. su -  # Switch to root with root environment.
+Root user password is prompted sudo su -  # Switch to root with root environment.
 User password is prompted

+# User management
+whoami  # show current user
+who  # show logged-in users

+# Disk management
+du
+df

+head
+tail
+date
+less
+history
+ps
+kill \ killall

+gzip \ gunzip \ tar